leehananne/cortex-dji-bci/cortex_dji/README.md

 This can be done by searching for **[ip_address]** in the code, and replacing it with the IP address of the robot - keeping the inverted commas.

 ## Description
+`cortex_dji.py`

+Using the same CLI that [was used to control an on-screen cursor using commands from EMOTIV Cortex](https://github.com/leehananne/cortex-dji-bci/blob/master/cortex/cortex_cursor.py), this script now establishes a connection with the DJI RoboMaster EP via Wi-Fi Networking Mode, and executes movements according to the commands received from Emotiv's Cortex API.

+This code subscribes to the Mental Commands stream by default - one can change this by modifying the sub_request(self, stream) function in the Cortex class and is based on a training profile that has been trained on the following commands: **PUSH, PULL, LEFT, RIGHT**.

+To **modify to your own commands**, **modify lines 350-358** accordingly.

+`cortex_dji_livestream.bat`

+A batch file that runs `cortex_dji.py` and `rm_livestream.py` simultaneously, allowing the user to see the livestream of the DJI RoboMaster EP while it executes movements according to the commands received from Emotiv's Cortex API.

 `robot_connection.py`

 This is a python module that supports a basic networking connection methods for connecting robots - it needs to be in the same folder as the other files, else the other files will not work.
 For more information, click [here](https://github.com/dji-sdk/RoboMaster-SDK/tree/master/examples/plaintext_sample_code/RoboMasterEP/connection/network).